Let's all join hands, bow our heads and pray to my God.

 Your right to worship whoever or whatever you please is a foundation of our democracy, the reason why the church and government were so clearly separated in law.

-It's also the premise of a debate that has developed nationwide, including in Citrus County, over the role of religion in public schools.
+It's also the premise of a debate that's developed nationwide, including here in Citrus County, over the role of religion in public schools.
 The current round of that debate focuses on the saying of prayers at graduations.

-On June 4, a minister stood before the Lakeview School graduates, combined an invocation with a benediction and landed on the front page of the Citrus Times.
+On June 4, a minister stood before the Lakeview School graduates, combined an invocation with a benediction and landed on the front page of this newspaper.
 The story noted that his actions apparently violated the Supreme Court's 1992 ruling prohibiting school-sponsored prayers.

 There have been questions, some from within our newsroom, whether this event warranted this attention.
-All the minister did was say a few words thanking God for helping these nine terrific students and their families _ both at home and at school _ complete the journey that brought them to center stage.
+All the minister did was say a few words thanking God for helping these nine terrific students and their families _ both at home and at school _ complete that long, tough journey that brought them to center stage.

 There was also a fear on our part that this story would draw attention away from the recognition these super young men and women so richly deserve.